Bareket Observatory

 The Bareket Observatory (IAU code B35; 35.0317°N Parallax sinφ 0.84991 cosφ +0.52524) is an astronomical educational observatory owned and operated by the Bareket family.
-It is located east of the city of Maccabim, near Modiin.
+It is located east of the city of Maccabim, near Modiin, in central Israel.

 Equipment

 The observatory developed the Israeli Internet Telescope, a robotic telescope system which enables students and teachers to have full control on its telescopic system, cooled CCD camera and CFW from their home or school, via the Internet.
 The Internet Telescope is offered free of charge to students and teachers in Israel as a part of the observatory's International Year of Astronomy 2009 activities, subject to usage regulations.

 The observatory also has a 38 cm diameter astrograph telescope, which is a wide field reflector telescope mounted on a robotic computer-controlled equatorial mount.
 It is equipped with a cooled camera, a 10-position computerized filter wheel, photometric filters, and a spectrograph.
 The observatory's visitors use a variety of telescopes, including 8" and 11" Schmidt–Cassegrain telescopes (SCTs) and a special planetary 12" bino-reflector.